-WHEREAS, at SFSU, nearly every department, program, or school's retention, tenure, and promotion policy specifies that faculty SETE ratings must be "better than the department mean" or meet a number typically below 2 (on a scale from 1-5, in which 1 represents excellence); and according to Linse, "Unit means are not an appropriate cutoff or standard of comparison because there will always be some faculty members who are, by definition, "below the mean."
+WHEREAS, many CSU department, program, or school's retention, tenure, and promotion policy specifies that faculty SET ratings must be "better than the department mean" or meet a number typically below 2 (on a scale from 1-5, in which 1 represents excellence); and according to Linse, "Unit means are not an appropriate cutoff or standard of comparison because there will always be some faculty members who are, by definition, "below the mean."
 This is particularly problematic in units with many excellent teachers" (2017; p.
 102); and